 How to use balance transfer credit cards wisely

 If you are not organized enough with your monthly budget or don't think you will be able to pay off the transferred amount within the low-interest time frame, this may not be the best option for you.
-The hundreds or thousands you were supposed to have saved on the first card could instead end up on the second card, and your financial situation would not have improved.
+The hundreds or thousands you were supposed to have saved on the first card could instead end up on the second card.